Antoine Fuqua: Personal life

 Fuqua and actress Lela Rochon became engaged in 1998 and married on April 9, 1999.
-Daughter Asia Rochon Fuqua was born on July 28, 2002, and son Brando in May 2004.
-Fuqua has a son, Zachary, from a previous relationship.
-He also has two granddaughters and a cousin from Pittsburgh PA. by the name of Earl Perry.
+They have a daughter and a son.
+Fuqua also has a son from a previous relationship.
+He has two granddaughters.

 When asked by the BBC in September 2014 whether he believes in God, Fuqua said: "Absolutely."

 Political activities

-On October 16, 2023, amidst the Gaza genocide, Antoine Fuqua, along with other 700 Hollywood figures, signed an open letter in support of Israel.
+On October 16, 2023, following the October 7 attacks, Antoine Fuqua, along with other 700 Hollywood figures, signed an open letter in support of Israel.